m0baxter/DMC/README.md

 ## Compilation

 This program relies on the c++ functionality only present in c++11 or newer.
 Notably it makes use of the STL thread library.
-The code is can then be compiled with a command of the form
+The code can be compiled with a command of the form
 ```
 g++ -O3 -pthreads dmc.cpp -o dmc
 ```